fivetran/dbt_mixpanel/README.md

 ## Macros
 ### analyze_funnel
 The `analyze_funnel(event_funnel, group_by_column, conversion_criteria)` macro can be used to produce a funnel between a given list of event types.

 It returns the following:
 - The number of events and users at each step.
 - The overall user and event conversion % between the top of the funnel and each step.
 - The relative user and event conversion % between subsequent steps.
-Note: the relative order of the steps is determined by their event volume.
+Note: the relative order of the steps is determined by their event volume, not the order in which they are inputted.

-And it takes the following as arguments:
+The macro takes the following as arguments:
-- `event_funnel`: List of event types (case insensitive).
-This does not have to be in the correct order of the funnel, as the funnel order will be determined by event volume.
-Example: `'
+- `event_funnel`: List of event types (not case sensitive).
+Example input: `'['play_song', 'stop_song', 'exit']`
-- `group_by_column`: (Optional) A column in `mixpanel_event` that you want to segment the funnel by.
-Default is `None`.
+- `group_by_column`: (Optional) A column that you want to segment the funnel by (this macro pulls data from the `mixpanel_event` model).
+The default value is `None`.
-- `conversion_criteria`: (Optional) A `WHERE` clause that will be applied when pulling data from `mixpanel_event`.
-To make the criteria funnel-wide, you would write something like `conversion_criteria='country_code = "US"'`, which will limit all events to the US.
-To apply criteria to just one event, you would write something like `conversion_criteria='country_code = "US"' OR event_type != 'play_song'`, which will limit only song plays to the US.
+- `conversion_criteria`: (Optional) A `WHERE` clause that will be applied when selecting from `mixpanel_event`.
+Example: to limit all events in the funnel to the United States, you'd provide `conversion_criteria = 'country_code = "US"'`.
+To limit only song play events to the US, you'd input `conversion_criteria = 'country_code = "US"' OR event_type != 'play_song'`.

 ## Installation Instructions
 Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.